Formal verification of Zagier's one-sentence proof: Involutions of finite sets

 And the lemma we want to prove is stated as follows:

 The proof is rather straightforward after a few technical lemmas.
-We perform a strong induction on the number of the non-fixed points, i.e. on the natural integer
+We perform a strong induction on the number of the non-fixed points of $f$, i.e. on the natural integer

-i.e. the number of non-fixed points of $f$.
 The reason why strong induction is appropriate here is that a non-fixed point $x \neq f(x)$ can always be removed from the set $E$ together with its image $f(x)$, $f$ being still an involution on the smaller set $F_x:=E \backslash \{x,f(x)\}$.
 So the basic induction step reduces the number of non-fixed points from $n+2$ to $n$.
 Writing this as a strong induction also eliminates the need to treat the case $n=1$ explicitly; the fact that $n=1$ can never occur is embedded in the structure of the proof.

 One technical aspect is that we need the induction hypothesis to state that the conclusion holds for \textit{any finite set} $E$ as well as any $f$ such that the number of non-fixed points of $f$ on $E$ is $n$.
 Indeed, we then want to apply it the same function $f$ restricted to the smaller set $F_x$.
 To conclude the proof, it is to be verified that \begin{enumerate}[label=(\roman*)] \item $f$ is still an involution of $F_x$, \item the number of fixed points did not change, \item the cardinality of the base set ($F_x$ instead of $E$) has decreased by $2$, and \item so has the cardinality of the non-fixed points. \end{enumerate}